TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-This variable will turn flag the requirement for MFA authentication prior to removing an object version, or suspending versioning within a bucket that has versioning enabled.
+This variable will turn flag the requirement for MFA authentication before removing an object version or suspending versioning within a bucket that has versioning enabled.

 <br><br>